 It is a T-shaped light with an adjustable solar panel in the middle and a pointed post for easy installation.
 Aside from the solar charging, you can use lithium-ion batteries and USB charging, especially during the cloudy and rainy days.

-This outdoor bug zappers has a lot of interesting features but has a lot of areas for improvement too.
+Bottom line: This outdoor bug zappers has a lot of interesting features but has a lot of areas for improvement too.
 The design is a hit but misses on the power capacity.

 Keep your garden, lawn, patio and other outdoor living areas free from flying insects and bugs from dusk until dawn.
 Trapro Outdoor Bug Zapper is both a decorative LED lamp post and a bug zapper.

 It comes with an LED light that can be turned on or off depending on your preference and a bug zapper that can work 24/7.
 The enclosure design makes it safe from accidental contact.

 It is installed as a fixed lighting on the ground and powered by electricity through an outlet or extension cord.
 It is ideal to plan your electricity sources and lamp post positions before you order this product.

 Bottom line: Trapro Outdoor Bug Zapper will surely be a great addition to any garden or lawn with its durable built and proven efficacy.
 However, the high price point can make prospects take a step back.

 The most accessible and convenient bug zapping solution for home use are probably the plug-in or socket bug zappers.
 It is a must-have for those who just want to get rid of minor insects and bug problems in their rooms.

 The zapping is quieter than the box-type and lantern-type ones.
 It is easy to clean and easy to transfer to other areas in the house.